Vaccinium: Description

 The plant structure varies between species: some trail along the ground, some are dwarf shrubs, and some are larger shrubs perhaps 1 to 2 m tall.
 Some tropical species are epiphytic.
 Stems are usually woody.
+Species found in tropical bioregions like Malesia are evergreen.

-Flowers are epigynous with fused petals, and have long styles that protrude from their bell-shaped corollas.
+Flowers are epigynous with fused petals and have long styles that protrude from their bell-shaped corollas.
 Stamens have anthers with extended tube-like structures called "awns" through which pollen falls when mature.
 Inflorescences can be axillary or terminal.

-The fruit develops from an inferior ovary, and is a four- or five-parted berry; it is usually brightly coloured, often being red or bluish with purple juice.
+The fruit develops from an inferior ovary and is a four- or five-parted berry; it is usually brightly coloured, often red or bluish with purple juice.
+Its seeds are small and smooth on the surface.
 Roots are commonly mycorrhizal, which likely help the plants to access nutrients such as nitrogen and phosphorus in the acidic, nutrient-poor soils they inhabit.

 Taxonomy

 The genus was first described scientifically by Carl Linnaeus in 1753.
-The name Vaccinium was used in classical Latin for a plant, possibly the bilberry or a hyacinth, and may be derived from the Latin bacca, berry, although its ultimate derivation is obscure.
-It is not the same word as Vaccinum "of or pertaining to cows".
+The name Vaccinium was used in classical Latin for a plant, possibly the bilberry or a hyacinth, and may be derived from the Latin bacca, meaning berry, although its ultimate derivation is obscure.
+It is not the same word as Vaccinum, which means "of or pertaining to cows".

-The taxonomy of the genus is complex, and still under investigation.
-Genetic analyses indicates that the genus Vaccinium is not monophyletic.
+The taxonomy of the genus is complex and still under investigation.
+Genetic analyses indicate that the genus Vaccinium is not monophyletic.
 A number of the Asian species are more closely related to Agapetes than to other Vaccinium species.
-A second group includes most of Orthaea and Notopora, at least some of Gaylussacia (huckleberry), and a number of species from Vaccinium, such as Vaccinium crassifolium.
+A second group includes most of Orthaea and Notopora, at least some of Gaylussacia (huckleberry), and a number of species from Vaccinium, such as V. crassifolium.
 Other parts of Vaccinium form other groups, sometimes together with species of other genera.
-The taxonomy of Vaccinium can either be resolved by enlarging the genus to include the entirety of the tribe Vaccinieae, or by breaking the genus up into several different genera.
+The taxonomy of Vaccinium can either be resolved by enlarging the genus to include the entirety of the tribe Vaccinieae or by breaking the genus up into several genera.

+Two fossil seeds of V. minutulum have been extracted from borehole samples of the Middle Miocene freshwater deposits in Nowy Sacz Basin, West Carpathians, Poland.

 Subgenera

-A classification predating molecular phylogeny divides Vaccinium into subgenera, and several sections:
+A classification predating molecular phylogeny divides Vaccinium into subgenera and several sections: